 A transportation corridor (secondary road and railroad) runs parallel to the coast in this area and provides access to the existing JAMALCO Rocky Point Port.
-Electricity infrastructure is present along the transportation corridor.
+A JPS transmission corridor is present along the transportation corridor.

 5.2 Physical Environment

 5.2.1 Meteorology